-In addition to our simulations, we experimentally measured the trajectories for a few different cases.
-For the experiment, shown in Fig. \ref{fig:setup}, we use a HeNe laser that is incident onto a spatial light modulator that projects holograms that contain the encoded field superimposed with a diffraction grating.
-The gratings are modulated in both the amplitude and the phase to properly create the output beam, and including a Gaussian amplitude in addition to the vortex amplitudes within the grating improved the quality of the data.
-The light passing through the hologram generates the initial condition field given by Equation \ref{eq:psitwovortex} in the first diffracted order of the beam.
-This is then spatially filtered at the focus of a 4-$f$ imaging system by an aperture.
+In addition to our simulations, we experimentally measured the trajectories for a few cases.
+For the experiment, shown in Fig. \ref{fig:setup}, a HeNe laser is incident on a spatial light modulator that projects holograms that contain diffraction gratings made by the interference of a plane wave and the initial field given by Eqn. \ref{eq:psitwovortex}, such that this field is produced in the first diffracted order of the transmitted light.
+The SLM works in amplitude mode, and the gratings are modulated in both amplitude and phase to create the output beam.
+The first diffracted order is then spatially filtered at the focus of a 4-$f$ imaging system by an aperture.
 All other diffracted orders are therefore blocked.
 The beam is then directed to a translation stage with a retroreflector that sends the beam to a Wincam LCM CCD.
 The CCD is placed at the imaging plane and the evolution of the field with propagation is measured by moving the stage to increase the path length before the CCD.

-At each step in $z$, we use collinear phase shifting digital holography to measure the full complex field~\cite{andersen2019characterizing}.
+At each step in $z$, we used collinear phase shifting digital holography to measure the full complex field~\cite{andersen2019characterizing}.
 This process entails compiling five images recorded from each $z$-step: one intensity image and four images of the signal interfered with the reference beam at different phase steps used to calculate the phase.
 A signal power to reference power ratio of 0.95:0.05 is used in the holograms to obtain the cleanest field measurement at the very dark centers of the vortices.
-Additionally, we measure a single centered vortex (an $\ell = 1$ Laguerre Gaussian mode) to center and crop the data to remove the effects from any external drifts in the system.
-Once the experimental field is measured and calibrated, we use the same method of intersecting real and imaginary zeros to locate and track the vortices.
-With this, we are then ready to quantitatively analyze the trajectory data.
+Additionally, we measured a single centered vortex (an $\ell = 1$ Laguerre Gaussian mode) to center and crop the data to remove the effects from any external drifts in the system.
+A set of single, centered vortices with $\ell=\pm 10$ like this were also used to carefully align the co-axial position and angle of the SLM such that the diffracted order is perpendicular to the SLM before commencing on experiments with dipoles; this ensured the intended symmetrical displacement of dipoles about the center of the Gaussian.
+Once the experimental field is measured and calibrated, we used the same method of intersecting real and imaginary zeros to locate and track the vortices.
+Everything is then in place to quantitatively analyze the trajectory data.